prettier/prettier/website/blog/2023-10-09-curious-ternaries.md

   : 'probably a bunny';
 ```

+## Give us your feedback!

-We hope you like the more readable new default, and we **really** hope you give the new `--experimental-ternaries` option a try for a few weeks and [let us know what you think](https://forms.gle/vwEuboCobTVhEkt66).
+We hope you like the more readable new default, and we **really** hope you give the new `--experimental-ternaries` option a try for a few weeks and let us know what you think.

+Please give us feedback via Google Forms: https://forms.gle/vwEuboCobTVhEkt66